MLHale/insure-container-sec/milestone_3.md

 ### Docker

 Similar to the Ubuntu script, the Docker script will also only be enacted on an as needed basis.
 Specifically, this script is only ran against a local container.
+The goal of the Docker Benchmark is to expose any Docker configurations that may leave an organization vulnerable.

 ## Qualifications